 Marilyn Green – Resources Co-Director

-Marilyn (New York) is Director of the Trinity Movement Choir, as well as a choreographer and interdisciplinary artist.
+Marilyn (New York City) is Director of the Trinity Movement Choir, as well as a choreographer and interdisciplinary artist.
+This is Marilyn’s 8th year as Co-Director of Resources.
 Her work in dance, music, and visual arts/film animation have earned her extensive recognition, from a Millay Colony Award to a Ford Foundation Fellowship and grants in the arts and humanities for projects in several disciplines.
-Her technical work in dance centers on Rudolf Laban, both in terms of movement analysis and his philosophy of creating set choreography with room for personal expression.
+Her technical work in dance centers on Rudolf Laban, both in terms of movement analysis and his philosophy of creating set choreography with room for personal expression, and on Butoh’s focus on the transformation of the dancer and audience in performance.
 Her content draws on Carl Jung, Joseph Campbell and her own spiritual experience.

 Administrative support is provided by Next Wave Group (Maryland), a full-service organization management firm.